oVirt/ovirt-site/source/feature/uiplugins.html.md

 ![Loading plugins](Loading-plugins.png "Loading plugins")

-For each plugin, WebAdmin creates an HTML `iframe` element used to load [plugin host page](#Plugin_host_page) (1).
-Plugin host page is the entry point to [plugin bootstrap](#Plugin_bootstrap_sequence) process, used to evaluate plugin code (JavaScript) within the context of the corresponding `iframe` element.
-UI plugin infrastructure supports serving plugin resource files, such as plugin host page, from local file system (2).
-Plugin host page gets loaded into the `iframe` element and the plugin code is evaluated (3).
+For each plugin, WebAdmin creates hidden HTML `iframe` element used to load [plugin host page](#Plugin_host_page) (1).
+Plugin host page is the entry point to [bootstrap](#Plugin_bootstrap_sequence) process, used to evaluate plugin code (JavaScript) within the context of the corresponding `iframe` element.
+UI plugin infrastructure supports serving plugin resource files, such as host page, from local file system (2).
+Host page gets loaded into `iframe` element and plugin code is evaluated (3).
 From this point forward, plugin communicates with WebAdmin via plugin API (4).
+Since the purpose of host page is to bootstrap plugin code, any UI extensions should be done via [plugin API](#API_function_reference) rather than direct HTML DOM manipulation.

-By default, plugin resource files are expected to reside in `$ENGINE_USR/ui-plugins/<resourcePath>` directory, with `resourcePath` value defined by the corresponding attribute in [plugin descriptor](#Plugin_descriptor).
+Plugin resource files are expected to reside in `$ENGINE_USR/ui-plugins/<resourcePath>` directory, with `resourcePath` value defined by the corresponding attribute in [plugin descriptor](#Plugin_descriptor).
+For example:

+*   Client requests URL `/webadmin/webadmin/plugin/<pluginName>/path/to/file`
+*   Engine serves content of `$ENGINE_USR/ui-plugins/<resourcePath>/path/to/file`

 ### Plugin descriptor

-Plugin descriptor is the entry point to [plugin discovery](#Discovering_plugins) process, containing important plugin meta-data as well as (optional) default plugin-specific configuration.
+Plugin descriptor contains plugin meta-data as well as default plugin-specific configuration.

-Following code snippet shows a sample plugin descriptor: `/usr/share/ovirt-engine/ui-plugins/myPlugin.json`
+Following code snippet shows a sample plugin descriptor:

+      /usr/share/ovirt-engine/ui-plugins/example.json

     {

-        // A name that uniquely identifies the plugin (required).
+        // Unique name of the plugin (required)
-        // Not related to descriptor file name, must not be empty.
+        // Unrelated to descriptor file name, must not be empty "name": "ExamplePlugin",
-        "name": "MyPlugin",

-        // URL of plugin host page used to evaluate plugin code (required).
+        // URL of plugin host page that bootstraps plugin code (required)
-        // Using UI plugin infrastructure support to serve plugin resource files.
-        // This URL maps to $ENGINE_USR/ui-plugins/<resourcePathForMyPlugin>/start.html
+        // This URL maps to $ENGINE_USR/ui-plugins/example-resources/start.html
-        "url": "/webadmin/webadmin/plugin/MyPlugin/start.html",
+        "url": "/webadmin/webadmin/plugin/ExamplePlugin/start.html",

-        // Default configuration object associated with the plugin (optional).
-        "config": { "band": "ZZ Top", "score": 10 },
+        // Default configuration associated with the plugin (optional) "config": { "band": "ZZ Top", "score": 10 },

-        // Path to plugin resource files, relative to plugin descriptor location (optional).
+        // Path to plugin resource files relative to descriptor (optional)
-        // Required when using UI plugin infrastructure support to serve plugin resource files.
+        // Required when using UI plugin infrastructure to serve plugin resource files
-        // This path maps to $ENGINE_USR/ui-plugins/my-files
+        // This path maps to $ENGINE_USR/ui-plugins/example-resources
-        "resourcePath": "my-files"
+        "resourcePath": "example-resources"

     }

 ### Plugin user configuration

-Plugin user configuration (optional) is used to override default plugin-specific configuration (if any) and tweak plugin runtime behavior.
+Plugin user configuration contains custom plugin-specific configuration and attributes to tweak plugin runtime behavior.

-Following code snippet shows a sample plugin user configuration: `/etc/ovirt-engine/ui-plugins/myPlugin-config.json`
+Following code snippet shows a sample plugin user configuration:

+      /etc/ovirt-engine/ui-plugins/example-config.json

     {

-        // Custom configuration object associated with the plugin (optional).
+        // Custom configuration associated with the plugin (optional)
-        // This overrides the default (plugin descriptor) configuration, if any.
-        "config": { "band": "AC/DC" },
+        // This overrides default configuration within descriptor, if any "config": { "band": "AC/DC" },

-        // Whether the plugin should be loaded on WebAdmin startup (optional).
+        // Whether the plugin should be loaded on WebAdmin startup (optional)
-        // Default value is 'true'.
+        // Default value is "true"
         "enabled": true,

-        // Relative order in which the plugin will be loaded (optional).
+        // Relative order in which the plugin will be loaded (optional)
-        // Default value is Integer.MAX_VALUE (lowest order).
+        // Default value is Integer.MAX_VALUE (lowest order) "order": 0
-        "order": 0

     }